keptn/keptn.github.io/content/docs/0.7.x/quality_gates/get_started/index.md

 * Follow the steps of deploying an SLI-provider and uploading an SLI config as described [here](../sli-provider/).

-## Activate quality gate
+## Add SLO configuration to a service

-Activating a quality gate means that you add an [Service-Level Objective (SLO)](../slo/#service-level-objective) config to your service; to the `booking` service according to the above example.
+By adding an [Service-Level Objective (SLO)](../slo/#service-level-objective) config to your service you *activate* a quality gate for the service.

 * To add an SLO to the `booking` service, use the [keptn add-resource](../../reference/cli/commands/keptn_add-resource/) command.